 An aborist is a tree specialist with the ability to care for the tree, remove it when necessary and perform emergency services after a storm.
 It is fiscally prudent to hire a certified arborist to prune the trees and perform an annual inspection.
 Be sure, however, to fully vet the professional before hiring him/her.
 You will want to make sure the arborist is licensed and insured and can provide you with several references.

 The Louisiana State University Agricultural Center (known as LSU AgCenter) is an excellent resource for tree maintenance advice and questions.
 You may call the AgCenter to request that a horticulturalist visit your church grounds to make an assessment and provide recommendations.
 This valuable service is provided free of charge.
-Contact Gerald Roberts at the LSU AgCenter, 1010 Lafayette Street, Suite 325, Lafayette, LA, 70501, Phone: (337) 291-7090.
+Contact LSU AgCenter, 1010 Lafayette Street, Suite 325, Lafayette, LA, 70501, Phone: (337) 291-7090.

 Advanced Planning: Selecting and Planting a Tree